 The verdict is believed to be among the highest in the state of California alleging similar claims.

-The lawsuit had been filed and tried by Shegerian and Associates on behalf of Rudnicki in Los Angeles Superior Court (Case No. BC630158).
+The lawsuit had been filed and tried by a wrongful termination attorney from Shegerian & Associates on behalf of Rudnicki in Los Angeles Superior Court (Case No. BC630158).